jesse-a-l-hamer/dotfiles/README.md

 This directory just contains my basic `.gitconfig` file.
 Nothing too fancy.

-### Music

-I use YouTube Music, by way of [th-ch](https://github.com/th-ch/youtube-music).
-Eventually I'll try to ween myself off of the webapp-interface, but it works well enough for now and admits of several cool customizations.

 ### Python

 As an AI/Data Scientist, Python is my primary language.
 Here are some of the tools